 Day4: Sangla to Chitkul (1:30 Hours; Distance Covered: 22kms)

 You feel the difference when you enter Sangla valley (which starts from the town of Sangla and ends in Chitkul), for it has an unparalleled beauty.
-Snow-capped mountains, perfectly beautified with ancient Tibetan architecture – dating back its foundation more than 100 years ago.
-A gentle stream of water can be found running next to the narrow driveway – which, for most of its part, was good in condition.
+[Related: Chitkul Pictures] Snow-capped mountains, perfectly beautified with ancient Tibetan architecture – dating back its foundation more than 100 years ago.
+A gentle stream of water can be found running next to the narrow driveway – which, for most of its part, can be found in good condition.
 The drive, I am sure, at any time of the year would feel no less than driving on a ‘road to heaven’.

 Chitkul is a tiny Tibetan settlement claiming its small portion of land at the end of Indian border.
 Often known as the last Indian town, it is a perfectly quiet town, with good – though a little expensive – accommodation options, which range from camping – for Rupees 1,500 a night – to comparatively cheaper rooms.
 I ended up camping, again, and bailed out for free.